shahab-sarmashghi/Skmer/README.md

 To see the complete list of inputs and options, run `skmer subsample -h`.

 #### Helpful tips:
 - **Job parallelization:** Combinations of `-b` and `-i` should allow for a more flexible job parallelization.
-For example, to test large dataset user can run subsampling in chunks by specifying `-b 10 -i 0 -S 14500` (generates 10 subreplicates starting at index 0 such as first repository is rep0 and others are rep1, rep2 ... rep9), `-b 10 -i 10 -S 13800` (generates 10 replicates starting at index 10 such as subrepicates are rep10, rep11 ... rep19) etc. Here we note that since internally Skmer uses default seed 42 when subsampling job is split **--variable seed is needed to be specified--** otherwise subsample replicates will come out the same.
+For example, to test large dataset user can run subsampling in chunks by specifying `-b 10 -i 0 -S 14500` (generates 10 subreplicates starting at index 0 such as first repository is rep0 and others are rep1, rep2 ... rep9), `-b 10 -i 10 -S 13800` (generates 10 replicates starting at index 10 such as subrepicates are rep10, rep11 ... rep19) etc. Here we note that since internally Skmer uses default seed 42 when subsampling job is split **_variable seed is needed to be specified_** otherwise subsample replicates will come out the same.
 - **Sample uniformity:** At the moment subsample only works for cases where all samples are either assemblies or sequencing reads.
 If there is a need to run a combination the use can simulate sequencing reads from assemblies.
 We recommnd tool such as [ART][6] for this purpose.

 ### correct